caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Psychological aid and humanistic concern：
 Take Psychological counseling and comforting into consideration.
 Reflect humanitarianism concern.
-You may consider additional elements like the  Photos, Articles and music about the themes such as Global Citizen and Boundless.

- Construction and operation costing（pluses）
-Provide cost estimation lists as clear as possible, consider comprehensive cost and the relief effect.

-Building height: Within two storeys (two storeys included)

-B.Post-disaster construction: permanent housing for residents .
-Design requirements:
-Construction base: no specific bases and it should have a strong base adaptability.
-Regional characteristics: Fully consider the regional characteristics of architecture.
-Materials and construction: Easy to obtain the building materials locally; Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.
- Safety and comfort
-Meet the structure security requirements.
-Consider using fire proof materials as much as possible;
-Favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
-Simple lightning and air fans, temporary power generation。
-Take guarding against insects or snakes into consideration.
-Rainwater collecting and recycling. psychological aid and humanistic concern：
-Take Psychological counseling and comforting into consideration.
- Reflect humanitarianism concern.
-You may consider additional elements like the  Photos,Articles and music about the themes such as Global Citizen and Boundless.
+You may use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.

 Form and style of architecture
-Fully consider the regional characterisitics,and the form and style are supposed to have a sense of cultural identity.
+Fully consider the regional characterisitics,the form and style are supposed to have a sense of cultural identity.
 (Notes:candidates can choose any type of Category A or choose Category B，or esle he can take part in one or more types of architectural design.
 However,he has to make seperate registrations so as to get seperate registration numbers for each type of design.)

-construction and operation costing（pluses）
-Provide cost estimation lists as clear as possible, consider comprehensive cost and the relief effect.
+Additional merits:Construction and operation costing Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.

-Building height: Within two storeys (two storeys included)
+Building height:No more than two storeys (two storeys included)

 **2、成果要求/The outcome requirements**